ianharris/ianharris.github.io/_posts/2018-07-03-train-test-validate.md

 We'll consider the use of a test set first.
 Usually we will use our test set to assess the accuracy of our trained model.
 However, in the case of our demonstration we knew the target function \\(h(X)\\).
 Hence, assessing the accuracy of the model could be achieved by simply comparing the final hypothesis function \\(h\_{\theta}(X)\\) to the known target function \\(h(X)\\).

 We next consider the use of a validation set.
 The only parameter we could have tuned in our demonstration was the learning rate \\(\alpha\\).
 As the demonstration was such a simple case any reasonable choice of learning rate would have guaranteed the model would learn the relationship.
 With that in mind, we selected the learning rate without the use of a validation set.
+Additionally, as our data set was generated from a known target function, the training set was representative of the sample space (the set of all possible samples) and contained no noise.
+As a result our model couldn't overfit as it would always generalize well to new data samples from the sample space.

 # Sourcing the Datasets